YingjieQiao/networks_lab2_dev/README.md

     tests/test_create.py:36: AssertionError
     ```

-    - the table does not have multiple new rows added, the new row for `Samwell Tarly` is added only once:
+    - the table does not allow duplicated rows, the new row for `Samwell Tarly` is added only once:
     ```bash
     postgres=# SELECT * FROM student;
      id |       name       |           email            | gpa | course_id